Skip Ribbon Commands

 What We're Doing

-Moving Waste Prevention Forward
+Moving Waste Prevention and a Circular Built Environment Forward

-Avoiding Wood Waste
+Material Innovation and Wood Waste

 Deconstruction